 What is the IRC Way?

-The IRC Way describes the three core values of Integrity, Service and Accountability, and the undertakings that flow from them:
+The IRC Way describes the four core values of Integrity, Service, Accountability and Equality, and the undertakings that flow from them:

 We are open, honest and trustworthy in dealing with clients, partners, co-workers, donors, funders and the communities we affect.